zheksoon/snapdrag/README.md

   data: ({ dragElement, dragStartEvent }) => ({ color: "red" }),

   // "shouldDrag" is an optional callback to define if the element
   // should react to drag interactions.
-It's executed once on drag start
+It will keep executing on every move
+  // until it returns true or the drag interaction ends
   shouldDrag: ({ event, dragStartEvent, element, data }) => {
-    // event: MouseEvent from the pointerdown handler
+    // event: MouseEvent from the pointermove handler
     // dragStartEvent: MouseEvent from the pointerdown handler
     // element: the element on which the drag interaction occurs
     // data: the data associated with the draggable